NYPL/engineering-general/standards/alerting.md

 The metric filter MUST be named and namespaced consistently:

-- The namespace MUST be `Log Message`
+- The namespace MUST be `LogMetrics`
 - The name MUST be in upper camel case and MUST be prefixed with the component name.
-For example: `BibServiceLogError`.
+For example: `BibServiceError`.

 The RECOMMENDED search for a metric filter is `{ $.levelCode <= 3 }`.

 The metric created from the metric filter MUST be used to trigger an alarm.

-Other Alarms
+### Other Alarms

 Additional alarms MAY be set up for other metrics.
 For example: